 - Preheat oven to 400 degrees F. Line a baking sheet with parchment paper.

 - In a mixing bowl, mix the olive oil, vinegar, and syrup.
-Add the brussels sprouts and toss until coated.
+Add the Brussels sprouts and toss until coated.
 Season with salt and pepper.
 Transfer to baking sheet, and bake for 25-30 minutes or until slightly charred.

-- While the brussels are baking, heat a skillet over medium heat.
-Add pine nuts and lightly toast until fragrant, about 2-3 minutes.
+- While the Brussels are baking, heat a skillet over medium heat.
+Add pine nuts and toast until fragrant, about 2-3 minutes.
 Be careful not to burn them.

 Happy last week of February/first week of March!